sjg20/u-boot-concept/doc/usage/bootflow.rst

     that it is an extlinux.conf file.

 State:
-    Current state of the bootflow, indicating how far the bootmethod got in obtaining a valid one.
+    Current state of the bootflow, indicating how far the bootdevice got in obtaining a valid one.
 See :ref:`BootflowStates` for a list of states.

 Uclass: